47 Best Things To Do in Havana, Cuba: A Local’s Guide

 La Guarida is Havana’s best restaurant and a fine dining staple in the city.
 Located in the Centro Habana neighborhood of the city, it has welcomed everyone from the Kardashians and Madonna to President Obama on his history-making trip to Cuba.

+Serving up delicious and inventive takes on Cuban classics in its stunning dining room and on its gorgeous rooftop, it’s an absolute must while in Havana!
 If you want a table at this famous spot, make sure to make a reservation ahead of time, especially during the high season of travel.

 29. Visit the Plaza de la Revolución

 Plaza de La Revolución is one of the most emblematic spots in Havana – this is where Fidel Castro gave his famous, long speeches to the public.
 We’ve likely all seen photos of the square packed with Cubans waving flags and banners on the nation’s most important holidays.

 Here you’ll see the famous statue of Martí, and the buildings with images of Che Guevara and Camilo Cienfuegos, two of Cuba’s most well-known revolutionary heroes.

 If you’re planning on taking a drive through Havana in a vintage American car, you’ll undoubtedly visit the Plaza de la Revolución as part of your trip around the city; book your tour for early on in your time to Havana.